Fee Basis: Debt Recovery

-We will always seek to agree a fixed fee with you on as many elements of a debt recovery matter as possible prior to receiving instructions in connection with debt recovery matters.
+We will always seek to agree a fixed fee with you on as many elements of a debt recovery matter as possible prior to implementing your instructions.
 The fixed fee will apply where noted in some of the distinct elements of the process set out below.

 It is often the case that certain procedures must be followed before a court claim can be brought against a debtor.
 We will guide you through those procedures and engage in necessary correspondence with the debtor.
 We would usually envisage a charge of £350 + VAT to obtain your full instructions on the outstanding debt and submit suitable correspondence to the debtor.

 Claim Preparation & Submission

 Should the debtor fail to make payment having received our correspondence, we will need to bring a claim against them on your behalf.
 Subject to the complexity of the claim, we will usually be able to prepare the claim form and particulars of claim on your behalf and lodge it with the court.
 The charge for this is usually not more than £450 + VAT.

 If the nature of the claim is complex we may advise you to take counsel’s advice.
 We will engage counsel on your behalf and seek to agree a fee for you that is proportionate within the context of the dispute.

 A court fee will also be payable, which is based on the value of the claim.
 You can check the likely fee using the link below.

 Court Directions & Hearings